Holuphilix/14-CI-CD-Project/README.md

-# GitHub Actions CI/CD Deployment
+# Mini Project: GitHub Actions CI/CD Deployment

 ## Introduction
 This project demonstrates how to implement a full CI/CD pipeline using GitHub Actions.
 The application is built with Node.js and Docker, and it is deployed to an AWS EC2 instance.